Work with me

 This is not an obvious skill to master, but through meaningful tasks and detailed feedback, I can help your child learn to write with depth and maturity.
 One-to-one tuition is a popular option.
 Small groups may also be arranged - students can learn as much from their own errors as from feedback on others in the group.

-For students wishing to work specifically on CREATIVE WRITING, I have designed a course for that specific purpose.
-It is perfect preparation for private school entrance exams, some grammar schools, or for anyone wishing to develop their writing skills in general.
+For students wishing to work specifically on CREATIVE WRITING, I have designed a course for that purpose.
+It is perfect preparation for private school entrance exams, grammar schools that require a two-stage selection process, or for anyone wishing to develop their writing skills in general.
 To view course content and entry requirements,

 If, on the other hand, you need to work on the basics of Spelling, Punctuation & Grammar (SPaG), general English may be a more suitable course at this stage.